IBM/rhm-eddi-operator/README.md

 >NOTE: You will have the `<eddi-url>` generated in [step 1](#step-1-install-the-e.d.d.i-operator-from-red-hat-marketplace-on-openshift-cluster).

 - In Postman, enter the `<eddi-url>` followed by `/regulardictionarystore/regulardictionaries`, make sure you select the following parameters:
-    1.Select the request type to be `POST`
+    1. Select the request type to be `POST`
-    2.Select `Body`
+    2. Select `Body`
-    3.Select `raw`
+    3. Select `raw`
-    4.Select type as `JSON`
+    4. Select type as `JSON`
-    5.Copy and paste the JSON body given below
+    5. Copy and paste the JSON body given below
     ```json
     {
         "words": [